StarkillerMike/3CS/README.md

 bot.py:
 ----------------------------------------------------------------------------------------------------------------------------------
 To use the script you simpily have to run it (given that you've altered the database connection info and added your own bot token)
+For the database commands you need to alter the database request to fit with your own database.
+The weather commands work without the use of a database

 ----------------------------------------------------------------------------------------------------------------------------------